 Homeownership is one of the largest sources of retirement wealth for most households and is promoted as a key tool for wealth accumulation.
 However, a long history of discrimination in the housing market has constrained the ability of Black households to accumulate housing wealth relative to their White counterparts.1 Consequently, Black households approaching retirement are less likely to own homes and, when they do, they see lower wealth accumulation compared to White homeowners.
-This brief, which is based on a recent paper, focuses on the homeowners.2
+This paper focuses on the homeowners.